-Phoenix Children's Hospital opens its doors within Good Samaritan Medical Center.
+Phoenix Children's opens its doors within Good Samaritan Medical Center.

 Camp Rainbow, a summer camp for children with cancer and blood disorders, opens in Prescott with 27 kids attending.

-Phoenix Children’s Hospital Foundation is founded.
+Phoenix Children’s Foundation is founded.
 Children’s Miracle Network Telethon, the first major fundraising event, raises $210,233.

 Phoenix Children’s Intensive Care Nursery is the first in Arizona to introduce extracorporeal membrane oxygenation (ECMO), an advanced form of life support.